gpt-engineer-org/gpt-engineer/README.md

 - To run this tool, the new command `gpte` is recommended for better user experience.
 However, the earlier default commands `gpt-engineer` and `ge` are also supported.

 ## Relation to [gptengineer.app](https://github.com/gpteng-org/gptengineer.app/)
-[gptengineer.app](https://github.com/gpteng-org/gptengineer.app/) is a commercial product for automatic generation of web-apps, emerging from the open source project gpt-engineer. gptengineer.app gives back to the gpt-engineer open source community by financing crucial maintenance.
+[gptengineer.app](https://github.com/gpteng-org/gptengineer.app/) is a closed source tool for automatic generation of web-apps.
+It emerged from gpt-engineer and is committed to giving back to the open source community by financing crucial maintenance.

 ## Features